tum-pbs/pbdl-book/supervised-arch.md

 ```

 Unfortunately, they're not well suited for higher dimensional problems: Moving from two to three dimensions increases the size of the frequencies to be handled to $M^3$.
 For the dense layer, this means $M^6$ parameters, a cubic increase.
 For convolutions, there's no huge difference in 2D:
- a regular convolution with kernel size $K$ requires $K^2$ weights in 2D, and induces another $O(K^2)$ scaling for processing features, in total $O(K^4)$.
+ a regular convolution with kernel size $K$ requires $K^2$ weights in 2D, and induces another $O(K^2)$ scaling for processing features, in total $O(K^4 N^2)$ for a domain of sie $N^2$.
-However, in 3D regular convolutions scale much better: in 3D only the kernel size increases to $K^3$, giving an overall complexity of $O(K^5)$ in 3D.
+However, as $K<<N$, regular convolutions scale much better in 3D: the kernel size increases to $K^3$, giving an overall complexity of $O(K^5 N^3)$ for a 3D domain with side length $N$.

-Thus, the exponent is 5 instead of 6.
+The frequency coverage $M$ of FNOs needs to scale with the size of the spatial domain, hence typically $M>K$ and $M^6 \gg K^5$.
+Thus, as $K$ is typically much smaller than $N$ and $M$, and scales with an exponent of 5, CNNs will usually scale much better than FNOs with their 6th power scaling.

-To make things worse, the frequency coverage $M$ of FNOs needs to scale with the size of the spatial domain, hence typically $M>K$ and $M^6 \gg K^5$.
-Thus, FNOs would require intractable amounts of parameters, and are thus not recommendable for 3D (or higher dimensional) problems.
-Architectures like CNNs require much fewer weights, and in conjunction with hierarchies can still handle global dependencies efficiently.
+They would require intractable amounts of parameters to capture finer features, and are thus not recommendable for 3D (or higher dimensional) problems.
+CNN-based architectures require much fewer weights, and in conjunction with hierarchies can still handle global dependencies efficiently.

 <br>